return42/sphkerneldoc/linux_src_doc/include/linux/mtd/rawnand_h.rst

     chipnr is set to \ ``NAND_DATA_IFACE_CHECK_ONLY``\  this means the configuration should not be applied but only checked.

-chip_delay
-    [BOARDSPECIFIC] chip dependent delay for transferring
-    data from array to read regs (tR).

 options
     [BOARDSPECIFIC] various chip options.
 They can partly